Adjunct EMDR For Focused Trauma Work

 Process a specific trauma or memory that's holding them back

-This is not a transfer of care—it's a clinical partnership.
+This is not a transfer of care; it’s a clinical partnership.
 Clients return to their primary therapist after the adjunct EMDR work is complete.

 When Adjunct EMDR Is A Good Fit

+Adjunct EMDR thrives on strong collaboration.
 This approach works best when I am closely connected to the primary therapy relationship, helping maintain continuity and safety without fragmenting care.

 What I Offer